-I moved to Worcester with Sam when we got engaged after graduating with our Bachelor’s in 2010.
+I moved to Worcester after graduating with my Bachelor’s in 2010.
 I taught as a substitute at a private middle/high school while applying for full time positions.
 I secured a job as an administrative assistant at a grant-making foundation, but I knew within a month that I would need to go back to school to advance my career.
 Substituting had taught me that I enjoyed working with students and I knew that I wanted to find a job that would meld education with my background in psychology.

 But before I could be wooed by the LS&T program, I would need to suffer a major academic breakup.
 In the fall of 2011 I enrolled in the School Counseling Program at Assumption College, maintaining my full time job while also working as a full time Masters student.
 I spent a year learning everything there was to know about school counseling: that it would not be a good fit for me.
 I took a leave of absence and maintained my day job, looking for other options.
 Although that leap was one of the most difficult decisions I have ever made, I knew I needed to set my sights higher; within a year, I was in talks with Neil to apply for a funded research fellowship in the ASSISTments lab.